yangliu28/swarm_robot_ros_sim/README.md

 # swarm_robot
-A swarm robot simulation for ROS Indigo to be used with Gazebo.
+A swarm robot simulation environment for ROS Indigo to be used with Gazebo.

 ## What's inside